The community's Ruby implementation

 - A minimal Runtime of classes, types, methods and basic types.

-- Risc machine abstraction (includes extensible instruction)
+- Risc machine abstraction (with SSA and register allocation)

-- A minimal Arm and Elf implementation to create working binaries.
+- A minimal ARM and ELF implementation to create working binaries.

 - Dynamic Memory management

 The short introduction is under the architecture menu.

 To get to know the system, there is also an interpreter and a basic visual debugger.